 - independent self directed activities

-Teachers ensure that there is a balance between the introduction of new ideas, skills and knowledge and the reinforcement, practise and repetition of what has previously been taught.
+Teachers ensure that there is a balance between the introduction of new ideas, skills and knowledge and the reinforcement, practice and repetition of what has previously been taught.

 The National Curriculum forms the basis for Curriculum planning throughout the school.
 The core subjects of Maths, English and Science are the main priority with the children gaining a basic knowledge and skills in all other subject areas.
 Our enquiry based approach to curriculum planning aims to maximize cross-curricular links.